Shreemahor/GPT-On-Wheels/README.md

 and this does not have any software, this was just guidance after I got the idea): https://www.youtube.com/watch?v=IT1uBUsOmUY

 For software guidance - I watched 0 youtube videos on software - I mainly used my previous knowledge and this book: https://www.discountmags.com/products/generative-ai-w-langchain-2n-paperback
+That book and its resources are where I got most of my fancy AI vocablulary.

 Also 98% of the core logic code is by me, I barely used AI, only once or twice for path errors.
 I got most of the hardware code from online sources though.